therealsphinx/support.balsamiq.com/content/resources/extensions.md

 ## Other Products That Work with Mockups (Versions 2 and/or 3)

-**[Balsamiq Mockups version 3](https://docs.balsamiq.com/desktop/intro/)** uses a [new file format](https://docs.balsamiq.com/desktop/transition/#my-bmmls-won-t-open-what-gives) that is not compatible with tools that use BMML or XML formats.
-If you want to use them you should read about [importing](https://docs.balsamiq.com/desktop/importing/#importing-mockups-from-a-previous-version-bmml-files) or [exporting](https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version) BMML files.
+{{% alert warning %}}**[Balsamiq Mockups version 3](https://docs.balsamiq.com/desktop/intro/)** uses a [new file format](https://docs.balsamiq.com/desktop/transition/#my-bmmls-won-t-open-what-gives) that is not compatible with tools that use BMML or XML formats.
+If you want to use them you should read about [importing](https://docs.balsamiq.com/desktop/importing/#importing-mockups-from-a-previous-version-bmml-files) or [exporting](https://docs.balsamiq.com/desktop/exporting/#exporting-for-use-in-a-previous-version) BMML files.{{% /alert %}}

-Note that we are not affiliated with any of these tools and can't ensure they will work as desired or continue to be supported.
+_Note that we are not affiliated with any of these tools and can't ensure they will work as desired or continue to be supported._

 *   [**Frontify**](https://frontify.com/blog/discuss-specify-balsamiq-mockups/), a web app for creating specifications, light prototypes, and style guides from your Mockups PNG files and myBalsamiq prototypes.
 *   [**Flairbuilder**](http://www.flairbuilder.com/), a prototyping tool that imports BMML